 “Sounds like you are getting sick–“

 Barrett swiped his runny nose and said, “No, it’s not that, Grandma.
 It’s just that when I sleep the juicy buggers squish and slide down my throat and get stuck where I breath and it makes…” Cough… Cough… Barrett swallowed, made an ‘I’m-in-pain’ face, and then continued.
-“It also hurts when I cough.
+“It hurt when I cough.
 But I’m not sick.”